TamtamHero/ESP-Vario/README.md

 Run an HTTP(S) server in the `./build` directory before triggering OTA update.
 For instance: `python -m http.server 8070 --directory ./build`

+## Power usage

+When BLE is enabled, total device current is about 53mA.
+Coupled with a 400mAh battery, the autonomy should be about 7h30.